sasha-seagate/distribute-objects-with-cloudfront/cdn.md

-# Access Lyve Cloud S3 media contents through Amazon CloudFront
+# Distribute Lyve Cloud S3 media contents through Amazon CloudFront

 ## Introduction
 The following document will explain how to integrate Amazon CloudFront with AWS Lambda as origin to access the media contents from Lyve Cloud S3.